MacaPecha/devsite-docs/guides/resources/faqs/integrations.en.md

 # Integrations

-## How to integrate to Mercado Pago
+## How to integrate to Mercado Libre

 We offer different options so you can build the payment solution that best suits your business.